 We’ve gathered a list below of our favorite resources for learning financial literacy at home!

-The FDIC’s MoneySmart program offers educational materials and lesson plans for both teaches and parent/caregiver guides covering various age-appropriate topics for grades K-12.
+The FDIC’s MoneySmart program offers educational materials and lesson plans for both teacher and parent/caregiver guides covering various age-appropriate topics for grades K-12.
 Some of the lessons include needs vs wants, buying decisions, and saving and investing.
 There are also downloadable coloring and activity pages!

 The Consumer Financial Protection Bureau has multiple tools available for young children through young adults.
 There are worksheets and activity ideas, tips and guidelines for how to have conversations about money with the kids in your life, and some great reading lists.